Business College of Business

 All students in the College of Business will take the following non-business courses (unless otherwise noted).

-• Most students will take coursework to fulfill these requirements during their freshman/sophomore year.
-However, if hours are still needed during the junior/senior year, there may also be options to ‘double count’ coursework for NBR 3 (ACE 4) and/or NBR 6 (ACE 9) toward the major (BCA-M) or a minor.
-This is likely to be of most benefit to ‘transfer-in students’ due to the nature of the program and when ACE requirements are traditionally taken.
+- Most students will take coursework to fulfill these requirements during their freshman/sophomore year.
+However, if hours are still needed during the junior/senior year, there may also be options to ‘double count’ coursework for ACE 4 and/or ACE 9 toward the major or a minor.

-All coursework for NBR must be taken for a grade.
+All ACE coursework must be taken for a grade.

-NBR 2: Mathematical, Computational, Statistical or Formal Reasoning Skills (ACE 3)
+ACE 3: Mathematical, Computational, Statistical or Formal Reasoning Skills

 Choose ONE of the following: